 For those of you familiar with Feng Shui, I hope this list will give you a good laugh!

-For those of you NOT familiar with Feng Shui, I hope you will learn a little more about Feng Shui so you won’t get misinformed in the future.
+For those of you NOT familiar or new to Feng Shui, I hope you will learn a little more about Feng Shui so you won’t get misinformed in the future.

 Feng Shui is NOT about Trivial Objects